-Shichi-Go-San – November 15th is special day for children in Japan.
+Shichi-Go-San – November 15th is a special day for children in Japan.
 3 years old girls and boys, 5 years old boys and 7 years old girls put traditional Japanese clothing and go visit the nearest shrine for celebration.
-It is a day for thankfulness and prayer for children to be alive and healthy.
+It is a day for thankfulness and prayer for children being alive and healthy.
 Let’s take a look into Shichi-Go-San history and how it looks like.

 Brief History of Shichi-Go-San (7, 5, 3)

 It’s considered that Shichi-Go-San festival began around the Heian period (794-1185).
 Court nobles used to celebrate their children’s transitioning from helpless infancy to happy and healthy young kid period.
 Shichi means 7, Go is 5 and San is 3 in Japanese literally.